Experience Chaminade University and earn college credit.

 After admittance, with the help of your high school counselor, decide which Emerging Scholars program course(s) you would like to take.
 Please reach out to [email protected] if you need the registration approval form

-Enrollment in a course depends on if the course prerequisites have been met (e.g., English 101 before English 102).
-Students should speak with their high school counselor or the Chaminade Pre-College Advisor.
-Students may take courses during our traditional fall, spring, and summer terms or in our online accelerated terms that run four times a year in the fall, winter, spring and summer.
-Available courses will be posted online.
+Enrollment in a course depends on whether the course prerequisites have been met (e.g., English 101 before English 102).
+Students should speak with their high school counselor or the Chaminade Early College Advisor.
+Traditional on campus courses will be updated before each term and available courses will be posted online.
+High school students may take courses throughout the year in our CUH Flex program, with registration beginning at the beginning of each month.

 All student enrollment will generate a tuition and fee bill from our business office.
 Students will receive an eBill related to their course enrollment for any given term.
 Students are responsible for directly purchasing any required textbooks for their courses.